Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Technical Preliminaries

-Observe from \eqref{eq:dynamics_of_Q} that $\bQ^\pi(t+1)$ is determined by $\bS^\pi(t)$, which is under our control.
-A scheduling policy is \emph{admissible} if the schedule $\bS^\pi(t)$ at time $t$ is based solely on information revealed up to time $t$, such as $\bS^\pi(s)$, $\bQ^\pi(s+1)$, and $\bA(s)$ for all $s<t$.
-It follows from known results in Markov decision process theory~\cite{Pute05} that there exists an optimal stationary policy, on which $\bS^\pi(t)$ depends only on $\bQ^\pi(t)$, and therefore we restrict our attention herein to stationary scheduling policies.
-Specifically, we seek to find a stationary scheduling policy with the following objective:
+Observe from \eqref{eq:dynamics_of_Q} that $\bQ^\pi(t+1)$ is determined by $\bS^\pi(t)$, which is under the control of the scheduling policy.
+A scheduling policy is called \emph{admissible} if the schedule $\bS^\pi(t)$ at time $t$ is based solely on information revealed up to time $t$, such as $\bS^\pi(t')$, $\bQ^\pi(t'+1)$, and $\bA(t')$ for all $t'<t$.
+It follows from known results in Markov decision process theory (see, e.g.,~\cite{Pute05,Bert12}) that there exists an optimal stationary Markov policy in which $\bS^\pi(t)$ depends only on $\bQ^\pi(t)$ (and not even on time $t$), and therefore we restrict our attention herein to such stationary Markov scheduling policies.
+With a slight abuse of notation, we use $\bS^\pi(\bq)$ to denote the schedule under policy $\pi$ in state $\bq$.
+Let $\cM$ denote the set of all stationary Markov policies.
+Then, more formally, we seek to solve the scheduling optimization problem